OBSERVATIONS

 3. People.

 It is aging faster than any other country.
 60% of young Japanese don’t want to get married.
 Birth rates are less than 1 per couple.
 Men prefer dolls as sex objects.
 A significant female contact is at bars, where they buy unlimited drinks to chat with a woman.
+There are an amazing number of ancient people, all stooped over and hobbling along with their canes.
+You see many old men working, often controlling areas around the construction site, directing traffic, and staffing parking lots.
+They take their jobs very seriously.
+All the drivers of the high-end taxis driving in Toyota Crowns are old men.

 Their only hope is immigration, but they tend to be racist against anyone black or brown.
 It is one of the few countries where a foreigner can never become a citizen.

 When here in 2014, I met two American men who had married and had children.
-The courtship was great, but once the ring was on the finger, any semblance of romantism ended.
+The courtship was great, but once the ring was on the finger, any semblance of romance ended.
 They had both divorced.

 It has the highest rate of divorce amongst the elderly.
 Men spend long hours at work and are often required to go out with the bosses at night.
 Their job often moves them around every few years.
 When the man retires, they often don’t know each other.
 With the man around all the time, she loses a lot of freedom.
 Extramarital affairs are very common and accepted.

-They are very polite and helpful when asked for any help.
+They are very polite and helpful when asked for help.
 They will even walk with you all the way to your destination.

 Alcoholism is common.
 Grocery stores have large areas with booze.